 Can I transfer to another Metlifecare village?

 Yes you can.
-We will discuss the transfer costs involved and agree these with you.
+We won’t charge you transfer fees if you transfer from an independent living unit to a serviced apartment.
+Otherwise, we’ll discuss the transfer costs involved, and agree these with you.

 What happens if I decide to leave the village?

 If you do choose to leave, simply write to the Village Manager expressing your wish to terminate your Occupation Right Agreement (ORA).
 One month after receiving the letter, your ORA will be terminated and Metlifecare will endeavour to re-license your unit.
 Following the re-licensing you will be refunded the original purchase price less the accrued management fee.

 Who pays for the refurbishment of the unit when I leave?

 On termination of your ORA, Metlifecare is responsible for all refurbishment costs of your unit.
 You may be responsible for any damage beyond fair wear and tear and any agreed reinstatement costs.

 What happens if my unit doesn’t re-license straight away?

 Your village fees will cease as soon as Metlifecare is provided with vacant possession of your unit.
 If it takes longer than nine months to re-license, we will pay you interest on the outstanding capital.
 Plus you can apply for an early repayment of up to $20,000 of the capital sum when your unit is vacated.